greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLESPACE.html.md

 :   The name of an existing tablespace.

 new\_name
 :   The new name of the tablespace.
-The new name cannot begin with pg\_ or gp\_ \(reserved for system tablespaces\).
+The new name cannot begin with `pg_` or `gp_ `\(reserved for system tablespaces\).

 new\_owner
 :   The new owner of the tablespace.

 tablespace\_parameter
-:   A tablespace parameter to be set or reset.
-Currently, the only available parameters are seq\_page\_cost and random\_page\_cost.
-Setting either value for a particular tablespace will override the planner's usual estimate of the cost of reading pages from tables in that tablespace, as established by the configuration parameters of the same name \(see [seq-page-cost](../config_params/guc-list.html), [random-page-cost](../config_params/guc-list.html)\).
+:   A tablespace parameter to set or reset.
+Currently, the only available parameters are `seq_page_cost` and `random_page_cost`.
+Setting either value for a particular tablespace will override the planner's usual estimate of the cost of reading pages from tables in that tablespace, as established by the configuration parameters of the same name \(see [seq_page_cost](../config_params/guc-list.html#seq_page_cost), [random_page_cost](../config_params/guc-list.html#random_page_cost)\).
 This may be useful if one tablespace is located on a disk which is faster or slower than the remainder of the I/O subsystem.

 ## <a id="section5"></a>Examples